microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 ## Setup your environment

-First, make sure you have this sample folder (`samples/Authenticator`) open in your editor.
+First, make sure you have this sample open in your editor.

 This sample needs can be configured with only the `FhirServerUrl` to start.
 You can configure this either in Visual Studio or by using the command line.